gethop-dev/pubsub/README.md

 user>
 ```

 Once the subscriber is ready, we can publish our message.
 This time we tell the MQTT broker that we want to publish our message with ah QoS of 0 (the default, if not specified).
-Depending on the latency of the connection between the broker and the machine where we are running the example, it might take just a few millisecods to receive the message in the consuming callback (and the delivery callback of the publisher).
+Depending on the latency of the connection between the broker and the machine where we are running the example, it might take just a few milliseconds to receive the message in the consuming callback (and the delivery callback of the publisher).
 So we may see the output of both callbacks almost as soon as we execute the following function call:

 ``` clojure
 user> (core/publish! client topic (nippy/freeze payload) {})